 Kelvenne – an Ice Age miracle

-A true gem of Salpausselkä Geopark and Päijänne National Park is Kelvenne esker island stretching almost eight kilometres.
+A true gem of Salpausselkä Geopark and Päijänne National Park is the eight kilometres long Kelvenne esker island.
 Its lagoon-like sandy beaches invite you to take a dip in the clear waters of Lake Päijänne.
 A nature trail runs from one end of the island to the other, and there are several camping and campfire sites along the trail.
 You can reach the island on a cruise boat from Padasjoki marina or a taxi boat from Padasjoki or Lehmonkärki Resort.

 Lietsaari – a paradise island on Lake Päijänne